 Sightline Payments LLC v.
-Everi Holdings Inc., et al. is a civil action filed on September 30, 2021, against Everi Holdings, Everi FinTech, Everi Games Holding Inc., and Everi Games in the United States District Court, Western District of Texas (Waco Division) by Sightline Payments LLC alleging patent infringement in violation of 35 U.S.C. § 271 et seq.
+Everi Holdings Inc., et al. is a civil action filed on September 30, 2021, against Everi Holdings, Everi FinTech, Everi Games Holding Inc., and Everi Games (collectively referred to herein as "Everi") in the United States District Court, Western District of Texas (Waco Division) by Sightline Payments LLC alleging patent infringement in violation of 35 U.S.C. § 271 et seq.
 The plaintiff's complaint alleges that Everi's CashClub Wallet product infringes on certain patents owned by the plaintiff.
 The plaintiff is seeking compensatory damages.
 Everi filed a Motion to Dismiss or Transfer for Lack of Venue.
-The court has not yet set a hearing date for the pending motion.
-We are in the early stages of litigation and currently unable to determine the probability of the outcome or estimate the range of reasonably possible loss, if any, in this matter.
+On June 1, 2022, the Court granted Everi's Motion to Dismiss ruling that the Western District of Texas was not the proper venue for an action against Everi Fintech, Everi Holdings, and Everi Games.
+On June 23, 2022, the plaintiff, Sightline Payments LLC, filed an appeal of the District Court's Order.
+The appeal is underway.
+Due to the current stage of the litigation, we are currently unable to estimate the probability of the outcome of this matter or reasonably estimate the range of possible damages, if any.